Asashou/notes/01_Python_basics/01_Python_basics.md

     - `for` loops
         - `for i in range(10):`
         - `range(n)` generates values 0 to n-1
+            - "give me the first 10 integers"
+            - better interpretation: "give me the integer values between fenceposts 0 to n"
+            - Like C, Python is "0-based", vs. Matlab is "1-based"
+            - this convention is useful later for something called "slicing"
+        - `range(1, n)` generates values 1 to n-1
-        - `range(3, n)` generates values 3 to n-1
+        - `range(3, n, 2)` generates values 3 to n-1 in steps of 2
         - `break`, `continue`
     - `while` loops
         - `while a > 1:`
         - same as `for` loops, except you manually increment your variable as you like
-    - use of indentation to define blocks
+    - indentation is used to define blocks
+        - indent with tabs or spaces, but spaces are better
-        - tabs vs spaces, check your editor
+        - 4 spaces per indentation level, check editor settings
+    - paste multiline code from editor directly into python interpreter

 - coding style: why does it matter? easier to read, understand, debug
-    - try reading a book without paragraphs!
+    - try reading a book without paragraphs...
     - a few tips from coding style guide
         - PEP 8: <https://www.python.org/dev/peps/pep-0008>
-        - assignment always leaves a space on either side of `=`
+        - variable assignment: always leave a space on either side of `=`